Legal Malpractice

 You hired an attorney to solve a legal problem, not to create a new one.
 When you place your trust, your finances, and your future in the hands of a legal professional, you expect competence, diligence, and honesty.
 Unfortunately, lawyers make mistakes, and sometimes those mistakes rise to the level of negligence.

-Legal malpractice occurs when an attorney fails to provide the quality of representation that a reasonably competent attorney would have provided under similar circumstances, and that failure results in financial harm to the client.
+Legal malpractice occurs when an attorney fails to provide the quality of representation that a reasonably competent attorney would have provided under similar circumstances, resulting in financial harm to the client.

 To have a viable claim in Louisiana courts, we generally must prove three distinct elements:

-Attorney-Client Relationship: You had a formal agreement with the lawyer.
+• Attorney-Client Relationship: A formal agreement existed between you and the lawyer.

 Common Examples of Attorney Negligence

 Legal malpractice can take many forms.
-At Berniard Law Firm, we have experience handling complex claims involving various errors.
-You may have a claim if your previous attorney:
+We have experience handling complex claims involving various errors, including:

-Missed Deadlines (Prescription & Peremption): In Louisiana, the time limits to file lawsuits are strictly enforced.
+• Missed Deadlines (Prescription & Peremption): In Louisiana, time limits to file lawsuits are strictly enforced.
 Failing to file a lawsuit before the deadline (known as “prescription”) is one of the most common forms of malpractice.
-If your lawyer missed a date and your case was dismissed, you likely have a claim.
+If your case was dismissed because your lawyer missed a date, you likely have a claim.

-Breached Fiduciary Duty: Lawyers must act in your best interest.
-If they prioritized their own financial gain, hid settlement offers, or represented a conflicting interest without your waiver, they have breached this duty.
+• Breached Fiduciary Duty: Lawyers must act in your best interest.
+Prioritizing their own financial gain, hiding settlement offers, or representing a conflicting interest without your waiver is a breach of this duty.

-Settled Without Consent: An attorney generally cannot agree to a settlement offer without your explicit permission.
+• Settled Without Consent: Generally, an attorney cannot agree to a settlement offer without your explicit permission.

-Misused Client Funds: Commingling trust, retainer, or settlement funds with their personal accounts is a serious ethical violation and often grounds for malpractice.
+• Misused Client Funds: Commingling trust, retainer, or settlement funds with personal accounts is a serious ethical violation.

-Lack of Diligence: This includes failing to conduct necessary discovery, failing to interview key witnesses, or failing to consult experts in complex fields.
+• Lack of Diligence: This includes failing to conduct necessary discovery, failing to interview key witnesses, or ignoring expert consultation in complex fields.

 The "Case Within a Case" Doctrine